douglashill/douglashill.github.io/Content/follow.md

     <tr><td class="tablekey">Feed</td><td class="tablevalue"><a href="/micro-feed.json">short format</a>, <a href="/full-feed.json">full text</a></td></tr>
 </table>

-Or if you prefer a lower volume, follow the [feed for longer, more considered articles](/feed.json) as seen on the [archive page](/archive/).
+Or for a lower volume, subscribe to the [feed for longer, more considered articles](/feed.json) as seen on the [archive page](/archive/).

 All feeds use [JSON feed](https://www.jsonfeed.org/).